GyulyVGC/sniffnet/README.md

  - **-m, --minimum-packets**:
-sets the minimum value of transited packets for an [address:port] to be printed in the report.
+sets the minimum value of transited packets for an [address:port] to be printed in the textual report.

 - **-n, --net**:
 filters packets on the basis of the provided IP address version (IPv4 or IPv6).

- - **-o, --output-file**:
+ - **-o, --output-folder**:
-specifies the name of output file containing the textual report; if omitted the file name is ```sniffnet_report.txt```
+specifies the name of the output folder to contain textual and graphical reports; if omitted the folder name is ```sniffnet_report```

 - **-t, --trans**: